hschellman/computing-basics/_episodes/02-storage-spaces.md

 > ## Question 03
 >
 > You have written a shell script that sets up your environment for both DUNE and another FNAL experiment.
-What (missing text)?
+Where should you put it?
 > <ol type="A">
 > <li>DUNE CVMFS repository</li>
 > <li>/pnfs/dune/scratch/</li>